 Assisting students in developing a solid understanding of the properties of scientific enquiry is a key goal in my classes.
 My teaching focuses on promoting empirical approaches to different subfields of linguistic research, and my courses center on practicing hypothesis testing, the formulation of feasible research questions, and data analysis.
 Consistent with this philosophy, I rely on two further principles when teaching: the incorporation of quantitative methods, and the investigation of under-described languages.
-The courses I teach center on practicing hypothesis testing, the formulation of feasible research questions, and data analysis.

-As a teacher I am also aware of societal phenomena that have led to the exclusion of women, people of color, researchers from developing nations, and LGBTQ+ people from academia.
-I strive to offer my students a diversity of academic views through the selection of readings, the design of activities, and through flexible assignments that take distinct cultural norms into consideration.
+As a teacher, I am also aware of societal phenomena that have led to the exclusion of women, people of color, ethnic minorities, students/researchers from developing nations, LGBTQ+ people, and people with disabilities from both higher education and academia.
+I strive to offer my students a diversity of academic views through the selection of readings, the design of activities, and through flexible assignments that take distinct cultural norms and abilities into consideration.

 Upper Level courses